 Most districts have an internal appeal procedure that parents must use before filing an appeal with the San Mateo County Board of Education.
 Because the appeal process for each district varies, parents will need to check with the district denying the request to determine and follow its appeals procedure.

-Individuals filing an Interdistrict Transfer appeal with the San Mateo County Board of Education must submit copies of letters from the denying district to verify that the district’s entire appeals process has been completed.
+Individuals filing an Interdistrict Attendance Appeal with the San Mateo County Board of Education must submit copies of letters from the denying district to verify that the district’s entire appeals process has been completed.

-County Board of Education Policy and Regulation on Interdistrict Transfer Appeals
+County Board of Education Policy and Regulation on Interdistrict Attendance Appeals

 You may use the links below to obtain copies of these documents.